405 KAR 18:001. Definitions for 405 KAR Chapter 18.

 (57) "KAR" means Kentucky administrative regulations.

 (58) "KPDES" means Kentucky Pollutant Discharge Elimination System.

 (59) "KRS" means Kentucky Revised Statutes.

-(60) "Land use" means specific functions, uses, or management-related activities of an area, and may be identified in combination when joint or seasonal uses occur and may include land used for support facilities that are an integral part of the use.
+(60) "Land use" means specific functions, uses, or management-related activities of an area, and could be identified in combination when joint or seasonal uses occur and could include land used for support facilities that are an integral part of the use.
 In some instances, a specific use can be identified without active management.

 (61) "Material damage", as used in 405 KAR 18:210 means: